marga14/Homeworks_Python/README.md

 # Homeworks_Python
-Homworks for the Python introductory course
+Homeworks for the Python introductory course